Sparkline

 import '@awesome.me/webawesome/dist/components/sparkline/sparkline.js';

-To manually import this component from React, use the following code.
+To import this component for React 18 or below, use the following code:

-import WaSparkline from '@awesome.me/webawesome/dist/react/sparkline';
+import WaSparkline from '@awesome.me/webawesome/dist/react/sparkline/index.js';

 Attributes & Properties